giantswarm/docs/src/content/ui-api/management-api/overview/index.md

 ## How to use

 Currently (as of February 2022) most Giant Swarm customers already interact with the Management API when accessing our [web user interface]({{< relref "/ui-api/web" >}}).
-However, for customers that have not yet switched to single sign-on (SSO) yet, the web interface uses the deprecated REST API.
+However, for customers that have not yet switched to single sign-on (SSO), the web interface uses the deprecated REST API.

 Independent of the switch to SSO, all customers can use the Management API via `kubectl`.
 To facilitate this we provide a kubectl plug-in called [`kubectl gs`]({{< relref "/ui-api/kubectl-gs" >}}).